 This section is devoted to the study of the most important institutional properties (as seen from the semantics of specification languages; see (Diaconescu et al., 1993)) for Grothendieck institutions.
 These include theory colimits, liberality (i.e., free constructions), exactness (i.e., model amalgamation), and inclusion systems for institutions.
 In all cases we follow the same pattern of 'globalisation' of the properties by lifting them from the 'local' level of the indexed institution to the 'global' level of the Grothendieck institution.
-All developments of this section can be immediately translated in the language of fibred categories/institutions.
+All developments of this section can be immediately translated into the language of fibred categories/institutions.
 However, the framework of indexed institutions seems to be the most appropriate for applications and for the presentations and development of the results.

-Most of the developments of this section rely on a stronger version of indexed institution in which the institution homomorphisms are embeddings.
+Most of the developments of this section rely on a stronger version of indexed institution for which the institution morphisms are embeddings.
 This is a natural technical condition which almost always occurs in practical applications.

 DEFINITION 11.
-An embedding-indexed institution is an indexed institution $\mathfrak{S}: I^{op} \to \mathbb{I}ns$ for which all institution homomorphisms $\mathfrak{S}^{u}$ are embeddings $(\Phi^{u}, \overline{\Phi^{u}}, \zeta^{u}, \alpha^{u}, \beta^{u})$ for all index morphisms $u \in I$ .
+An embedding-indexed institution is an indexed institution $\mathcal{I}: I^{\text{op}} \to \mathbb{I}ns$ for which all institution morphisms \mathcal{I}^u are embeddings $(\Phi^u, \overline{\Phi^u}, \zeta^u, \alpha^u, \beta^u)$ for all index morphisms $u \in I$.